pantheon-systems/documentation/source/_docs/core-updates.md

 ### Merge Conflict Resolution

-This process let's you manually resolve the conflict using the command line and a text editor.
+This process lets you manually resolve the conflict using the command line and a text editor.

 1. Navigate to a [local clone of your site repository](/docs/git/#clone-your-site-codebase) using the command line, then add the applicable upstream as a [remote](https://git-scm.com/docs/git-remote) if you haven't done so already: